daniel08311/Demo/README.md

-# Alert System based on Facebook Groups
+# Simple Demo for Building Scaling Celery Backend System

 ### A high level overview for my current project.
 All codes are removed since it's not opensourced yet, only for demo purpose.